 - Semi-private room (or a private room if medically necessary)

 - Meals including special diets

 - Regular nursing services

 - Costs of special care units (such as intensive care or coronary care units)

 - Drugs and medications

 - Lab tests

 - X-rays and other radiology services

-- Necessary surgical and medical supplies
+- · Necessary surgical and medical supplies

 - Use of appliances, such as wheelchairs

 - Operating and recovery room costs

 - Physical, occupational, and speech language therapy

 - Inpatient substance abuse services

 - Under certain conditions, the following types of transplants are covered: corneal, kidney, kidney-pancreatic, heart, liver, lung, heart/lung, bone marrow, stem cell, and intestinal/multivisceral.
 If you need a transplant, we will arrange to have your case reviewed by a Medicare-approved transplant center that will decide whether you are a candidate for a transplant.
 Transplant providers may be local or outside of the service area.
 If our in-network transplant services are at a distant location, you may choose to go locally or distant as long as the local transplant providers are willing to accept the Original Medicare rate.
-If BlueMedicare Value provides transplant services at a location outside the pattern of care for transplants in your community and you choose to obtain transplants at this distant location, we will arrange or pay for appropriate lodging and transportation costs for you and a companion.
+If BlueMedicare Value provides transplant services at a location outside the pattern of care for transplants in your community and you choose to obtain transplants at this distant location, we will

-- Blood including storage and administration.
-Coverage begins with the first pint of blood that you need.

-Member Services for more information.
+inpatient hospital care, in-network only.
+Contact Member Services for more information.